matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 #### Deploy additional gateway groups

-`tyk-stack` chart manages one Gateway Deployment in the same namespace as Tyk Dashboard.
+The `tyk-stack` chart manages one Gateway deployment in the same namespace as Tyk Dashboard.
 You can flexibly deploy additional gateways using `tyk-gateway` component chart.
 With gateway sharding, it is useful for:
 - Deploy Gateways in different networks,
 - Deploy Gateways with different resources and autoscaling parameters,
 - Allow different teams to manage their own Gateway instances in their own namespace.